 In order to dip into the top cheesy layer, you’ll need something sturdy.
 The other day, I bought a really good loaf of rye bread, brush both sides with olive oil and then sprinkled a pinch or two of kosher over the top and toasted them in a 400° oven for about 10 to 12 minutes, flipping the bread halfway through.
 After baking, just set the pan off to the side.

-Meanwhile, cut a large yellow onion in half and then slice into thin half moons.
+Meanwhile, cut a large yellow onion in half and then slice into 1/4-inch thin half moons.
 Heat a 10-inch skillet on medium heat, melt 2 tablespoons of unsalted butter and add in the onions.
 Toss to coat and cook slowly until golden and caramelized.

-Once the onions are caramelized, toss the onions into a bowl with the 8 ounces cream cheese, 1/4 cup mayonnaise, 4 ounces of the Dubliner cheese and salt, pepper.
+Then, toss the onions into a bowl with the 8 ounces cream cheese, 1/4 cup mayonnaise, 4 ounces of the Dubliner cheese and salt, pepper.

 Pour in 1/4 cup of Guinness beer — YUM!